NAIOP Massachusetts Updates on COVID-19 + CRE

 We will continue to update this site to provide the most recent and up to date information.

 Safer-at-Home Advisory Issued

 On May 18, the Massachusetts Department of Public Health issued a Safer-at-Home Advisory, a set of recommendations for residents and businesses as we begin the 4-phase reopening of Massachusetts' economy.
 The Governor's ban on gatherings of 10 or more people as well as the State of Emergency remain in effect.

 On May 18, the Baker-Polito Administration and the Reopening Advisory Board released their plan for reopening the Massachusetts Economy.
 NAIOP presented to the Board in early May with recommendations on issues affecting CRE.
 Please visit mass.gov/reopening to review the full report, general business guidance, sector guidance, mandatory employer and worker posters, mandatory safety standards for workplaces, and FAQs on the 4-Phase Reopening Plan.
 In order to reopen, all businesses must develop a written COVID-19 Control Plan outlining how its workplace will prevent the spread of COVID-19.

 Phase 1 will allow the following (with restrictions, some capacity limitations, staggered start):

 Each phase will last a minimum of three weeks and could last longer depending upon public-health data.
 A full list of industry opening dates by phase is now available and will be updated.

 On June 1, Governor Baker signed an Executive Order and released official updated guidance that clarifies which businesses and sectors are a part of Phase 2 of the Reopening Strategy.
-Effective today, June 1, those businesses listed may enter their establishment to begin preparing for reopening, however for the time being they must remain closed.
-The exact date for the start of Phase 2 has not yet been announced
+As of June 22, both steps of Phase 2 have been implemented.